Church Accounting Software

 Restricted funds are categories such as the building fund or the mission's fund.
 Unrestricted funds are donations that aren't assigned to a particular purpose.
 Churches typically put these donations into a General Fund.

 When a church takes an offering, some people designate some or all of their contributions to a particular purpose; for instance, a mission's trip.
 This is a restricted fund – the money can't be used for anything else without the donor's permission.
+Money that is not designated for a specific purpose is unrestricted.
+That means it can be used for anything.

 The accounting software for your church needs to be able to divide donations into separate funds and show these fund's income and expenditures on reports or budgets.